wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-migrate-from-windows-to-linux.md

 ## <a name="client-side-technologies"></a>Tecnologias do lado do cliente

-Tecnologias do lado do cliente como [cmdlets do Azure PowerShell](/powershell/azureps-cmdlets-docs), [CLI do Azure](../cli-install-nodejs.md) ou [SDK .NET para Hadoop](https://hadoopsdk.codeplex.com/) continuam a funcionar com clusters do Linux.
+As tecnologias do lado do cliente, como os [cmdlets do Azure PowerShell](/powershell/azureps-cmdlets-docs), [CLI do Azure Classic](../cli-install-nodejs.md) ou o [.NET SDK do Hadoop](https://hadoopsdk.codeplex.com/) continuam a trabalhar em clusters baseados no Linux.
 Essas tecnologias dependem de APIs REST, que são as mesmas em ambos os tipos de sistema operacional do cluster.

 ## <a name="server-side-technologies"></a>Tecnologias do lado do servidor